 |Resolution Scaling Fixed DPI Factor||Downscales the device’s screen resolution below its native resolution.
 For more details, see Android Player settings and iOS Player settings.|

-This value is also the mipmap level that the Texture Streaming system initially loads at startup.
+This value is also the mipmap level that the Mipmap Streaming system initially loads at startup.
 For example, when this is set to 2, Unity skips the two highest mipmaps on first load.